rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 The producer program, which emits log messages, doesn't look much different than in previous tutorial.
-The most important change is that, we now need to publish messages to `logs` exchange instead of the nameless one.
-We need to supply the `routing_key` parameter, but it's value is ignored for `fanout` exchanges.
+The most important change is that, we now need to publish messages to the `logs` exchange instead of the nameless one.
+We need to supply a `routing_key`, but its value is ignored for `fanout` exchanges.
 Here goes the code for `emit_log.py` script:

 <div><pre><code class='python'>#!/usr/bin/env python